alexgo-io/alexlab-doc/developers/products/automated-market-making/trading-pool-v2.md

 Where $$n$$ is derived from $$t$$:
 - $$t \geq 0.8$$: $$n=1$$ (volatile pairs)
 - $$t < 0.8$$: $$n=2$$ (stable pairs)

+Improvements:
+- Closed-form solutions using native `sqrti`
+- No precision loss from subtraction
+- 60-77% gas reduction

 ### Why Solidly?